Guest post

 Jibril Sy is an illustrator and concept artist with a background in storyboarding

-deep passion for all forms of visual storytelling.
+and a deep passion for all forms of visual storytelling.

 Contact Jibril